Below are answers to some of our most commonly asked questions. Much more information and details can be found in our team handbook found here.

 When are the swim meets?

-Our meets for 2020 begin May 30th and run most Saturdays thereafter through June 28th.
+Our meets for 2021 will likely begin the beginning of June and run most Saturdays thereafter through the end of June/ beginning of July.
 A complete schedule can be found here.
 Check-in time for most meets is 6:00am (yes, you are reading the time correctly!), and they typically finish up around 1:00pm.

 Can I choose what events my child will swim at a meet?